 If you are in love with a narcissist, sociopath or psychopath, then it can be an incredibly overwhelming and negative experience for you.
 Since they are always lost in their own worlds and they only think about their needs, desires, and wishes, it can be a very depressing situation for their victims.

 Can narcissistic people with any variation of Anti-Social Personality Disorder like Narcissism, Sociopathic tendencies, or Psychopathic tendencies love other people?
 The short version of the answer is sort of — but not really.

 Cluster B personality types perceive the world in a very different way than most people.
 They are capable of mirroring whatever quality you want them to have, meaning they are wonderful fakers.
 So, being in love with a narcissist can be one of the toughest things you can experience.

 Since grandiosity, a ruthless need to win at any cost, and just plain abject moral stupidity hinder all narcissistic people’s ability to make decisions, they are both functionally unable to change and likely will never see the need to do it.
-Doomed to pull the short straw in every social interaction, these jokers play the role of boorish assclown on most occasions.
+Doomed to pull the short straw in every social interaction, these jokers play the role of boorish assclowns on most occasions.

 The short answer is NO — not for lack of their ability to try but because them succeeding is essentially a biological impossibility.
 You would do better to expect a grown adult to be a foot taller by next week.

 A growth spurt in height at the age of 45 would be more likely than to have a narcissist suddenly wake up and start acting like a somewhat decent or moral person.
 Expecting them to have principles and a moral code of conduct is equivalent to the possibility of the sun rising in the South.